|Module Code: FR260|

 The European nineteenth century is traditionally viewed as a period of great industrial, economic and medical progress that laid the foundations of society today in a very direct way.
 Before this time, 'madness' was not considered to be illness in the clinical sense, but gradually became medicalized from the early 1800s.
 This view permeated popular culture, producing many fascinating depictions of insanity, perversion and rebellion in art an literature.
 The cultural perception of women’s madness was inextricably bound up with the restrictive sex-role expectations of the era, raising important questions about the link between gender and pathology.
-We consider literary, medical and autobiographical representations of treacherous femmes fatales, incurable melancholia, hysteria, trauma, anorexia nervosa, and psychosis.
+We consider literary, medical and autobiographical representations of treacherous femmes fatales, incurable melancholia, hysteria, trauma, and psychosis.
 Women who were artists, musicians, feminist activists, mothers, or simply those who fell outside society's restrictive 'norms', could find themselves subjected to the male medical gaze.
 Ultimately, we shall trace the extent to which the culturally perceived link between femininity and mental weakness endures today, in an era of apparent equality.

 - Madame de Duras, Ourika (1824): folioplus classiques edition. (for purchase)*